jsloan117/Azure_Scripts/README.md

 - `AzureCLI_rDNS.ps1` -- Set reverse DNS using Azure-CLI 2.0 (Windows)

 - `AzureCLI_rDNS.sh` -- Set reverse DNS using Azure-CLI 2.0 (Linux/Mac)

+- `AzureRM_PC_rDNS.ps1` -- Login to client's account using Partner Center and set rDNS for them.
+Be sure to change the below variables.
+  - $nativeAppIdGuid = "FILL THIS IN WITH YOUR INFORMATION"
+  - $cspPartnerDomain = "example.onmicrosoft.com"